 8-Pin Power Cable

-8 Pin PCIe cable has a power delivery capacity of upto 150 watts.
-You may be wondering how a 6 pin delivers 75 watts and an 8 pin doubles that capacity without doubling the pin count.
+8 Pin PCIe cable has a power delivery capacity of up to 150 watts.
+You may wonder how a 6-pin delivers 75 watts and an 8-pin doubles that capacity without doubling the pin count.

-That has to do with the fact that not all pins in the cable deliver power.
-Some pins have a different role such grounding, sensing/signals etc.
+That has to do with not all pins in the cable delivering power.
+Some plugs have different roles, such as grounding, sensing/signals, etc.

 The 6+2 Pin Cable

 We saw this in our example above.
-A 6+2 pin connector is essentially an 8 pin cable that can deliver both lower and higher power depending upon the connector requirement of the graphics card.
+A 6+2 pin connector is essentially an 8-pin cable that can deliver lower and higher power depending upon the connector requirement of the graphics card.
 Hence, you get more flexibility here.

 12 Pin Cables

-Depending upon the gauge of the cable, a 12 pin cable can supply 500-600 watts of power.
+Depending upon the cable gauge, a 12-pin cable can supply 500-600 watts of power.

-These are fairly rare at the moment and only found in very high end systems.
+These are pretty rare at the moment and only found in very high-end systems.

 PCIe Pigtail Cables

-There are also the PCIe cables with pigtail connectors.
-These basically have one end connected to the power supply unit and then they split into two connectors on the other side.
+There are also PCIe cables with pigtail connectors.
+These have one end connected to the power supply unit, then split into two connectors on the other side.

-There is generally a debate on whether you should go for pigtail cables or separate cables.
-Many hardcore enthusiast believe that separate cables should be the way to go.
-However, others have proven that pigtail cables do not result in a huge performance drops.
+There is generally a debate on whether you should go for a pigtail or separate cables.
+Many hardcore enthusiasts believe that different cables should be the way to go.
+However, others have proven that pigtail cables do not result in substantial performance drops.